 Key Takeaways

-• Fixed annuities grow at a fixed interest rate determined by the annuity provider.
+• Fixed annuities grow at a fixed interest rate determined by the annuity company.
 They are not indexed to market performance.

 What Is a Fixed Annuity and How Does It Work?

-A fixed annuity is, at its most basic, a financial product typically sold by an insurance provider and structured by a contract between you and the issuer.
-Fixed annuities act as a safe place for cash to accumulate tax-deferred interest.
+A fixed annuity is a financial product sold through insurance companies that provides a safe place for cash to accumulate tax-deferred interest.

-Fixed annuities are the simplest and most straightforward type of annuity.
+Fixed annuities are the most straightforward type of annuity.
 They also provide the most predictable and reliable income stream, usually with the lowest fees.

-You pay for a steady stream of income and, in exchange, the insurance company guarantees your principal plus a minimum interest rate.
-The contract, which may specify a set dollar amount, a fixed interest rate or another formula, defines how the money in the annuity grows.
+You pay for a steady stream of income, and, in exchange, the insurance company guarantees your principal plus a minimum interest rate.
+The contract you sign for the annuity will define how the money in the product grows.

-Depending on your contract, you can choose to receive payments for a set number of years or the rest of your life.
+Depending on your contract, you can receive payments for a set number of years or the rest of your life.

-Clients with surplus funds, often referred to as “lazy money,” are ideal candidates for fixed annuities, particularly those seeking to avoid market risks.
+Fixed annuities are a great product for conservative investors.
 The tax deferral over the deferment period is an added bonus, allowing for greater compounding.
 Another significant advantage is their allowance for rollover at the end of the term to another annuity, further deferring taxes.
-Fixed annuities are indeed a great product for conservative investors.

 Accumulation and Payout of Fixed Annuities